 In many cases, an easy way to brand your image and increase your text legibility is to add a color block using one of your brand colors.
 See the content marketing image examples that follow to understand how that works.

-Examples of content marketing images: The Bad, The Ugly, the Good
+Content marketing image examples: The Bad, The Ugly, the Good

 Sometimes the easiest way to teach is to show you what doesn’t work.

-Below, I’m sharing three examples of content marketing images along with a “grade” for each image.
+Below, I’m sharing three content marketing image examples along with a “grade” for each image.

 I’ll explain why I graded the images the way I did in the sections below each image.